,

 Lucky Turkey Arrastra and Blind Mule Placer Cabin

-These mines out in the backcountry of Joshua Tree are a bit of a mystery as very little is known about them.
-The hike visits a roofless stone cabin first, then heads over to the Lucky Turkey Mine and arrastra, and then finally out to a cabin at the Blind Mule Claim.
+These mines are a bit of a mystery as very little is known about them.
+The hike visits a roofless stone cabin first, then heads over to the Lucky Turkey Mine with its arrastra, and finally out to a remote cabin at the Blind Mule Claim.

 The little bits of information I could dig up are scant.
 For one, it seems the Lucky Turkey was also known as the Mystery (or Mirtry) Mine.
 An account mentions a mining claim notice found here as early as November 9th, 1899, signed by W. E. Lee.
 It is certainly possible the site is that old.

-I found another reference that states the mine was worked between 1933 and 1936 by L L Benthell of Indio.
-He produced 32 ounces of placer gold from the alluvial.
+I found another reference that states L. L. Benthell of Indio worked the mine between 1933 and 1936.
+He produced 32 ounces of placer gold from the alluvium.